muddymind/OpenLara/README.md

 - [ ] Collisions with all entities (doors, trapdoors, trap floors)
 - [ ] Mario fall damage
 - [ ] Correct mesh loading between rooms
+- [ ] Make Mario's lighting blend in correctly with the rooms he is in (a glsl shader thing...)

 And some more I will remember later on...